 According to a survey, almost 1 in 3 Facebook users make a purchase after “sharing, liking, or commenting” on the product themselves.
-So make sure that you get the user on board for his journey: you can add his review on your website, or even make a video about him.
-Some companies even reward referral points to consumers for recommending their product to their friends!
+So make sure that you get the user onboard for his journey: you can add his review on your website, or even make a video about him.
+Some companies even reward referral points to consumers for recommending their products to their friends!

 6. Post at the Best Time

-Knowing when to post on every social media is essential to marketing campaigns.
-The first step is to create a compelling content that is relevant to your audience.
+Knowing the best times to post on every social media is essential to marketing campaigns.
+The first step is to create compelling content that is relevant to your audience.
 However, if you do not post your content at the right time, your efforts will never be fruitful!

-However, if you do not have the resources or the time to conduct this experiment, according to a study conducted by Sprout Social, the following are the best times for Facebook:
+However, if you do not have the resources or the time to conduct this experiment, according to a study, the following are the best times for Facebook: